ybalkind/davidklaing.github.io/_posts/2020-02-11-passive-investing.md

 I invest in more American and international stocks than Canadian ones, simply because those markets are larger and I want to avoid "home bias"—the tendency for investors to invest in companies from their own countries.
 But the best allocation for me is not necessarily the best one for you.
 To reiterate: I'm not a financial advisor, and if you feel more comfortable just following Canadian Couch Potato's advice, you should do that.
 Really though, do your research and think it through.

-If you're interested, though, here's the breakdown for my TFSA, which is quite conservative since it's shorter-term:
+If you're interested, here's the breakdown for my TFSA, which is quite conservative since it's shorter-term:

 - 10% cash
 - 15% Canadian stock index (TDB900)